 Method 1: Quick and Simple

-This is the quickest method.
-But it doesn’t give you much control over the output.
+This is the quickest method for exporting a single frame from a video as a JPG using Adobe Premiere Pro.
+The downside is that it doesn’t give you much control over the output.

 1. Position the playhead on the frame you want to export

 2. Press the keyboard shortcut SHIFT + E click on the camera icon